+Data Source

-Data Source: Each pipeline safety evaluation documents the number of miles inspected and the number of violations found.
+Each pipeline safety evaluation documents the number of miles inspected and the number of violations found.
 Data are collected during field evaluations and maintained within the Pipeline Evaluation System (PES) database by pipeline system.

+Methodology
-Methodology: An average number of violations per 100 miles of pipe for each of the three types of systems (distribution, transmission, and hazardous liquid) will be determined by dividing the number of violations by the mileage of pipe that was inspected.
-These three averages will then be averaged to get a

-single equivalent statewide number for all of the pipeline systems, other than master meter systems, within the state that are inspected each year.
+An average number of violations per 100 miles of pipe for each of the three types of systems (distribution, transmission, and hazardous liquid) will be determined by dividing the number of violations by the mileage of pipe that was inspected.
+These three averages will then be averaged to get a single equivalent statewide number for all of the pipeline systems, other than master meter systems, within the state that are inspected each year.

+Purpose

-Purpose: To determine the level of compliance by the various segments of the pipeline industry, a trending level can be established with this outcome.
+To determine the level of compliance by the various segments of the pipeline industry, a trending level can be established with this outcome.
 The Commission's Pipeline Safety program can be compared to other state or federal programs by type of pipeline to determine the level of compliance by the industry.

-Calculation Method: Noncumulative
+Calculation Method: Non-cumulative

-Target Attainment: Low

-Priority: High

-Key Measure: Yes

-New Measure: No
+Target Attainment: Low Priority: High Key Measure: Yes New Measure: No

-Percentage Measure: No

 Strategy 2.1.1 Pipeline Safety

 Ensure the safe operation of pipelines through permitting, field inspections, accident investigations and emergency response.

-Output 2-1-1-1: Number of Pipeline Safety Inspections Performed
+Output 2.1.1.1 Number of Pipeline Safety Evaluations Performed

+Short Definition

-Definition: A total of the standard and follow-up comprehensive safety compliance inspections conducted on intrastate hazardous liquids and natural gas pipelines.
+A total of the standard and follow-up comprehensive safety compliance evaluations conducted on intrastate hazardous liquids and natural gas pipelines.

+Data Limitations

+None.

-Data Limitations: None.
+Data Source

-Data Source: All safety inspections/evaluations and investigations are conducted using inspections forms to record the Data relevant to the safety evaluation, in addition to Data from other sources entered into the PES system.
-All of the Data are maintained in the Commission's PES system.
-Methodology: PES can be utilized to total the number of standard and follow-up comprehensive inspections conducted within any prescribed time interval to calculate the number of inspections conducted.
+All safety evaluations are conducted using inspections forms to record the data relevant to the safety evaluation, in addition to data from other sources entered into the PES system.
+All of the data are maintained in the Commission's PES system.

+Methodology

+PES can be utilized to total the number of standard and follow-up comprehensive inspections conducted within any prescribed time interval to calculate the number of inspections conducted.
 The inspection will be considered complete based on the supervisor-approved date of the inspection.
 All standard and follow-up comprehensive inspections approved within the time period selected will be totaled.

+Purpose

-Purpose: Standard and follow-up comprehensive safety inspections are conducted on pipeline facilities to monitor compliance with Commission safety regulations.
+Standard and follow-up comprehensive safety inspections are conducted on pipeline facilities to monitor compliance with Commission safety regulations.
 Inspections are conducted on various types of facilities and tracked by the system and evaluation type.
-Calculation Method: Cumulative Target Attainment: High Priority: High Key Measure: Yes New Measure: No Percentage Measure: No Output 2-1-1-2: Number of Pipeline Safety Violations Identified through Inspections Definition: Safety inspections identify violations of Commission safety regulations for pipeline facilities.
-Violations are listed by each particular code section and associated with each individual safety inspection.
-Data Limitations: None.

-Data Source: The inspection reports include information on the type of installation and all observed violations.
-The Data is transferred into the Commission's PES system.
-Methodology: The source of Data is the PES system.

-Purpose: Safety inspections are conducted to determine the compliance with the Commission's safety regulations for pipeline installations.
-Noncompliance with the safety regulations are identified and recorded on the field evaluation Data sheets and recorded into the PES Database.

 Calculation Method: Cumulative

-Target Attainment: Low
+Target Attainment: High

 Priority: High

-Key Measure: No
+Key Measure: Yes

 New Measure: No

 Percentage Measure: No

+Output 2.1.1.2 Number of Pipeline Safety Violations Identified through Inspections Short Definition

+Safety inspections identify violations of Commission safety regulations for pipeline facilities.
+Violations are listed by each particular code section and associated with each individual safety inspection.

+Data Limitations

+None.

+Data Source

+The inspection reports include information on the type of installation and all observed violations.
+The data is transferred into the Commission's PES system.

+Methodology

+The source of data is the PES system.

+Purpose

+Safety inspections are conducted to determine the compliance with the Commission's safety regulations for pipeline installations.
+Noncompliance with the safety regulations are identified and recorded on the field evaluation data sheets and recorded into the PES database.

+Calculation Method: Cumulative

+Target Attainment: Low

+Priority: High Key Measure: No New Measure: No Percentage Measure: No

-Output 2-1-1-3: Number Pipeline Accident Investigations & Special Investigations
+Output 2.1.1.3 Number Pipeline Accident Investigations or Complaint Investigations Short Definition

-Definition: In addition to routine standard and follow-up comprehensive safety inspections, special investigations and incident and accident investigations are conducted on pipeline facilities to determine operators' compliance with Commission safety regulations.
-Many special inspections are initiated through public complaints; incident and accident investigations are conducted in the event an incident or accident occurs on a pipeline facility.
+In addition to routine standard and follow-up comprehensive safety inspections, incident and accident investigations are conducted on pipeline facilities to determine operators' compliance with Commission safety regulations.
+Incident and accident investigations are conducted in the event an incident or accident occurs on a pipeline facility; these may also be initiated through public complaints.

+Data Limitations

-Data Limitations: None.
+None.